Getting StartedDockerGitHub Container Registry

 You can create your project with the Create Project button.

-Flightcontrol will pull your Docker image from the GitHub Container Registry, and then deploy it to AWS ECS Fargate.
+Flightcontrol will pull your Docker image from the GitHub Container Registry, and then deploy it to AWS ECS.

 To put this together into a Continuous Deployment (CD) process, you can use a build pipeline to build, test and push your Docker images to the GitHub Container Registry.
 After a successful build, you can trigger a deployment with Flightcontrol using a Deploy Hook.